openthread/ot-ns/cli/README.md

 ```

 ### energy \[save\] "\<filename\>"
-To be documented - saves energy use information of nodes to file.
+To be documented (TODO) - saves energy use information of nodes to file.

 ### exit